edu3716/SCRIPTS/README.md

 **PfamProteinDomains:** This directory includes scripts to perform modifications or analyses of sequence protein domain information from PfamScan.

-	substract_PfamRegions_ofProteins.pl --> It takes a given set of FASTA sequences, and prints subregions of that FASTA sequences, one for each Pfam domain detected
+	parsing_pfamscan_to_arqdom_files.pl --> Insert the output from pfamscan.pl.
+It will output a tsv file with the first column including the sequence name, and the second column including all the protein domain found by PfamScan on that sequence substract_PfamRegions_ofProteins.pl --> It takes a given set of FASTA sequences, and prints subregions of that FASTA sequences, one for each Pfam domain detected

 **ParsingFASTAfiles:** This directory includes scripts to perform modifications or analyses of FASTA files.